What is Particulate Matter?

 PM2.5 is the main cause of reduced visibility (haze) in parts of the United States, including many of our treasured national parks and wilderness areas.

-Particles can be carried over long distances by wind and then settle on ground or water.
+Particles can be carried over long distances by wind and then settle on the ground or water.
 Depending on their chemical composition, the effects of this settling may include:

 - making lakes and streams acidic